Termitidae

-Termitidae is the largest family of termites consisting of 2,105 described species of which are commonly known as the higher termites.
-They are evolutionarily the most specialised termite group, with their highly compartmentalized hindgut lacking the flagellated protozoans common to "lower termites", which are instead replaced by bacteria.
+Termitidae is the largest family of termites consisting of 2,125 described species of which are commonly known as the higher termites.
+They are evolutionarily the most specialised termite group, with their highly compartmentalized hindgut lacking the flagellated protozoans common to "lower termites", which are instead replaced by bacteria and archaea.
 Whereas lower termites are restricted mostly to woody tissue, higher termites have diverse diets consisting of wood, grass, leaf litter, fungi, lichen, faeces, humus and soil.
 Around 60% of species rely on soil-feeding alone.

-Subfamilies
+Systematics

 The family contains the following subfamilies: